 7. Celtic Tiger

-If you can find a tiger costume, make sure it’s really big on you, since the Tiger has fallen on hard times.
+If you can find a tiger costume, make sure it’s really big on you, since the Tiger is still recovering from hard times.
 It might help to black out a few teeth with makeup, which will make you a toothless tiger.

 8. Lord Mayor of any town